The morphology and interface structure of titanium on graphene: Results/Discussion

 So far, we have discussed nucleation density and Ti island morphology, which are macroscopic phenomena.
 Now we discuss a key nanoscale structural feature, defects in Gr, which are typically studied by Raman spectroscopy.

-To evaluate defect formation in the Gr during Ti evaporation we obtained Raman spectroscopy data from samples with 1L, 2L, and 3L suspended Gr after Ti deposition at room temperature (Fig.~5(a)).
+To evaluate defect formation in the Gr during Ti evaporation we obtained Raman spectroscopy data from samples with 1L, 2L, and 3L suspended Gr after Ti deposition at room temperature and 400\,$\degree$C (Fig.~5).
 Raman spectra of Gr show characteristic G and 2D peaks at $\sim$1580~cm$^{-1}$ and 2690~cm$^{-1}$, respectively.
 Literature indicates that the D-peak at $\sim$1350~cm$^{-1}$ appears only in the presence of certain defects.
-The D-peak is associated with vacancy-type and sp$^{3}$-type defects such as TiC bonds \cite{eckmann2012probing}, while charged impurities, intercalants and strain do not produce a D-peak \cite{ferrari2013raman}.
+The D-peak is associated with vacancy-type and sp$^{3}$-type defects, which occur when Gr forms bonds to other materials or compounds, such as TiC bonds \cite{eckmann2012probing}.
+Charged impurities, intercalants and strain do not produce a D-peak \cite{ferrari2013raman}.
+In Gr devices, the intensity of the D-peak, typically measured as the intensity ratio between the D- and the G-peak, $I_{\mathrm{D/G}}$, has been found to scale inversely with the charge carrier mobility \cite{chen2009defect, ni2010resonant}.
+This underscores the importance of strategies for avoiding defect formation during processing when Gr is present.

 In our case, suspended 1L Gr with Ti deposited at room temperature exhibits a D-peak, while 2L and 3L Gr do not show a noticeable D-peak.
 This suggests that defect formation, such as vacancy-type and sp$^3$-type defects, is strongly reduced or even eliminated for 2L and 3L Gr.
-Similarly, Ti deposition at 400~$\degree$C leads to a D-peak on 1L Gr, which is relatively larger than that from 1L Gr room temperature deposition.
+Similarly, Ti deposition at 400\,$\degree$C leads to a D-peak on 1L Gr, which is relatively larger than that from the room temperature deposition.

-The defect concentration is quantified using the intensity ratio between the D- and the G-peak, $I_{\mathrm{D/G}}$ [65].
+The defect concentration is quantified using the intensity ratio between the D- and the G-peak, $I_{\mathrm{D/G}}$ \cite{lucchese2010quantifying}.
 For 1L Gr at room temperature ($I_{\mathrm{D/G}}$=1.3), the defect density is 1.4$\cdot$10$^4$~µm$^{-2}$.
-With a Ti nucleation density of 960~µm$^{-2}$ on 1L suspended Gr at room temperature this suggests that each Ti island contains $\sim$15 point defects in the underlying 1L Gr support.
-For 1L Gr at 400~$\degree$C ($I_{\mathrm{D/G}}$=2.9), the defect density increases to $5.4\cdot10^4$~µm$^{-2}$.
-For 2L Gr at 400~$\degree$C ($I_{\mathrm{D/G}}\sim$0.1), we estimate an upper bound of $<1.6\cdot10^3$~µm$^{-2}$ defects.
+With a Ti nucleation density of 1280~µm$^{-2}$ on 1L suspended Gr at room temperature this suggests that each Ti island contains $\sim$11 point defects in the underlying 1L Gr support.
+For 1L Gr at 400\,$\degree$C ($I_{\mathrm{D/G}}$=2.9), the defect density increases to $5.4\cdot10^4$~µm$^{-2}$.
+For 2L Gr at 400\,$\degree$C ($I_{\mathrm{D/G}}\sim$0.1), we estimate an upper bound of $<1.6\cdot10^3$~µm$^{-2}$ defects.
 This upper bound is based on measurements in Ref.\ \cite{lucchese2010quantifying}, which considers a $I_{\mathrm{D/G}}$-ratio down to 0.2, corresponding to this defect density.
 These results indicate a strong Gr thickness and temperature dependence on the defect formation in Gr after Ti deposition.